 Mike is currently engaged in two primary areas of research:

 One is mixed-use megaprojects - investigating how the aims of large-scale, ‘competitive city’ projects are reconciled with the delivery of strategic infrastructure, liveability goals and equitable urban access.
-One of Mike’s current research projects in this area is a monograph due for publication in 2021 by Palgrave Macmillan; Mixed-Use Megaprojects and the Competition for Capital, investigating projects in Sydney, Melbourne, Copenhagen and New York.
+One of Mike’s current research projects in this area is a monograph by Palgrave Macmillan; Mixed-Use Megaprojects and the Competition for Capital, investigating projects in Sydney, Melbourne, Copenhagen and New York.

 The other is active travel - investigating network planning, street design and governance with the overarching aim of delivering more social, accessible and healthy cities.
-This work builds on 10 years of consultant work in which Mike’s international research has been tested in local and state government projects.
+This work builds on more than a decade of consultant work in which Mike’s international research has been tested in local and state government projects.
 Mike’s current research projects in this area include leading a 2-year research grant for Transport for NSW and iMOVE Cooperative Research Centre on international best practice facility design to increase cycling participation with virtual reality testing; as well as a number of publications on street design, governance and community preferences of cycling infrastructure.

 2021-2023 Interactively Visualising Street Design Scenarios for Communicating Bike Infrastructure Options to Communities and Policymakers

 Project Partners: Transport for NSW, iMOVE Cooperative Research Centre